 In a 9"x9" dish or pan, make a layer of graham crackers.
 You'll probably need to snap the corners off to get them to fit snuggly.
 Spread a layer of sliced strawberries, about a cup.

 In a medium bowl mix the pudding mix and milk together until thickened.
 I didn't have a whisk or beater, so I used 3 forks together, but sticking out in different directions and taped together.
+(Well, I was camping, I had to improvise!)
+Mix in the cool whip until smooth & creamy.

 Pour a layer of the pudding mixture over the strawberries.
 Add another layer graham crackers, then pudding mix, then top generously with more berries.
 If you'd like, you can drizzle chocolate over the top.
 In this photo, my son had purchased a hershey bar along the way to the Campsite and we broke off about 1/4 of it, melted it in a coffee mug and then drizzled it over the top.